t3hmun/t3hmun.github.io.old/_posts/2015-10-22-encoding-and-decoding-in-python-3.md

 ```
 {: .reading-width}

-Encode defaults to utf-8, so so `.encode()` is outputting utf-8 encoded text.
+In this example lines 2, 3 and 4 were econded to the default utf-8 before being output.
 This works fine for pure ASCII characters (`hello`) that are encoding-compatible with most code-pages but outputs garbage when it encounters anything beyond basic ASCII, as seen on output lines 3 and 4.

-The delta triangle is not compatible with cp850 so it is output as a `?` even when encoded properly.
+The delta triangle character does not exist in cp850 so it is output as a `?` when encoded correctly.
-Note that if the `'replace'` option was not specified, it would have defaulted to `'strict'` mode and crashed with the error that inspired this article.
+Note that the `'replace'` option was specified.
+The default `'strict'` mode would have broke the script with the error that inspired this article.

-Notably the British pound symbol `£` can be displayed in cp850 `print('£')`, however the encoding for this symbol is different so it only works when the correct encoding is specified.
+Notably the British pound symbol `£` can be displayed in cp850 `print('£')`, however the encoding for this symbol is not the same as in utf-8 so it only appears when encoded correctly.

-### A Pitfall of Writing to `stdout.buffer`
+### Pitfalls of Writing to `stdout.buffer`

 Now lets have a look at what happens when we redirect the output of the previous example to a text file (`example.py > x.txt`):